electricimp/AzureIoTHub/README.md

 **To add this library to your project, add** `#require "AzureIoTHub.agent.lib.nut:2.0.0"` **to the top of your agent code.**

 **NOTE:** The latest release of AzureIoTHub Library version 2.0.0 uses an AMQP connection with Azure to send and receive events.
-AMQP is currently in alpha testing on the Electric Imp platform and is only supported for Electric Imp Azure accounts.
+AMQP is currently in alpha testing on the Electric Imp platform and while in this testing phase it will only be supported for Electric Imp Azure accounts.
 Sign up for a free Electric Imp Azure account [here](https://azure-ide.electricimp.com/login).
 Be sure to use this account to BlinkUp your device.
-If you would prefer to use your existing Electric Imp account please use the HTTP [AzureIoTHub Library version 1.2.1](https://github.com/electricimp/AzureIoTHub/tree/v1.2.1).
+The HTTP version of the library is still available if you would prefer to use your existing Electric Imp account, [AzureIoTHub Library version 1.2.1](https://github.com/electricimp/AzureIoTHub/tree/v1.2.1).

 ## Authentication